Mangungumete Market Latrine Project – Mozambique

 The market of Mangungumete does not have any bathroom facilities, thus forcing the population to use unsanitary methods of urination and defecation when at the market.
 This is especially true for the 150+ vendors who stay at the market all day.
 The entire village of around 5,000 people, sharing only 6 water pumps, results in very limited personal hygiene and sanitary conditions.

-This project is to build a public bathroom at the marketplace.
+This project is to build a public bathroom in the marketplace.

 The structure will be a 3-meter by 3-meter cement block building with a tin metal roof, built on firm ground.
 It will be divided in half and have 8 block ventilation ‘windows’ and 2 wooden doors.
 One room will be for urination and the other for defecation.
 This is a standard latrine structure in the area and what the community voted for.